-As with any new technology, when contactless readers and card payments came out there were many who were sceptical about whether this form of payment would be safe when compared to traditional chip and pin methods.
+As with any new technology, when contactless readers and card payments came out there were many who were sceptical about whether contactless technology would be safe when compared to traditional chip and pin methods.
 Over the last few years, though, we have seen a large rise in the number of people using contactless card reader technology, as well as businesses accepting contactless payments.

 Many consumers have begun to trust the payment method, which has increased the convenience of transactions: In April 2017 alone, 416.3 million people used their contactless card to pay for their transaction.

 The rules and limits of contactless payments

 As most people are now aware, contactless payments can be made on any purchase below a certain value and on any payment machine bearing the contactless symbol.
-In 2020, contactless payments received a limit increase from £30 to £45 during the COVID-19 situation to make using cards easier for everyday purchases.
+In 2020, contactless payments received a limit increase from £30 to £45 during the coronavirus pandemic to make using cards easier for everyday purchases.
 This helps to prevent fraud and excessive use of the payment method should your contactless debit or credit card be lost be stolen.

 According to GoCompare, 42% of users would want the contactless limit to be raised but, for now, it’s set to stay at that level.
 There aren’t many other rules in place when it comes to contactless cards, despite a few myths around it.